lhchg/TheSingleton/README.md

 # Singleton
 some usage for Singleton

-we can use Singleton to make global variable like this sample
+we can use Singleton to make global variable like this sample.

 	template<typename Ty>